merce-fra/Wiki-on-processes-and-products-for-LCA/README.md

 Maintainers will review your proposal.
 If the pages are accepted, maintainers will use the code `convert_to_github_wiki.py` to automatically update the Wiki of this GitHub.

-# Installation on Dokuwiki

-To install the dokuwiki version of the project, place the files in the `\dokuwiki\data\pages\` directory of your DokuWiki installation.

 # Overview of the AI-based Data Management System